scala-android/sbt-android/README.md

   `inflater.inflate(TR.layout.foo, container, optionalBoolean)` and receiving a properly typed resulting view object.
   * Import `TypedResource._` to get the implicit conversions
-* No apklib creation support yet.
+* No apklib or aar creation support yet.
+* All plugin classes are not namespaced under the `android` package

 ## Usage ##